Drama and Art in Education

 Courtesy: Pinterest

-• Creativity: The use of arts in education makes children more creative and imaginative through various co-curricular activities.
+• Creativity: The usage of the arts in education makes children more creative and imaginative through various co-curricular activities.

 • Motor Skills: Arts also imbibe students with useful motor skills especially in younger children as they learn to hold a colouring brush or draw different shapes, etc.